 What is greywater?

 Greywater is the name given to water that’s already been used for washing purposes, like laundry, handwashing, showering, and bathing (NOT water that’s been in contact with feces, like from the toilet or washing diapers).
 Greywater systems, then, are used to redirect and recycle this “once-used” water for other purposes.
-Greywater may look unclean (it does have the characteristic “grey” tint, after all), but it’s perfectly suitable for watering the garden, irrigating your lawn, and more.
+Greywater may look unclean (it does have the characteristic “grey” tint, after all), but it’s perfectly suitable for watering the garden, irrigating your trees, and more.

 Is greywater safe for plants?

-For the purposes greywater typically serves, like irrigating lawns, ornamental gardens, or trees, greywater is safe (if you use the right cleaners and body care products) — and can even be beneficial.
+For the purposes greywater typically serves, like irrigating landscaping, ornamental gardens, or trees, greywater is safe (if you use the right cleaners and body care products) — and can even be beneficial.
 Greywater contains traces of dirt, food, grease, and hair, which become pollutants when released into bodies of water.
 But to plants, these things are nutrients and valuable fertilizers.
 This makes greywater an even better option for watering and irrigation than regular water!

 (Note: If you want to use greywater for your vegetable garden, just be sure it doesn’t touch any edible parts of the plant.)